-This study also has several limitations.
+This study has several limitations.
 First, the scales used to measure concepts come from a survey and have received only limited validation in the literature.
 It will be important in future research to try to combine these with other scales (e.g. Cantele & Zardini, 2020).
 For example, for the measurement of external pressures, the scales used by Henriques and Sadorsky (1999) could distinguish several components.
 Secondly, this study is based on a single data collection.
-As Revell, Stokes and Chen (2010) note, SMEs' engagement to sustainable development may be influenced by the timing of the study.
-In this context, it will be important in future research to plan several measures over time to limit the influence of this element.
+As Revell, Stokes and Chen (2010) note, SMEs’ engagement to sustainable development may be influenced by the timing of the study.
+Therefore/Hence, it will be important in future research to plan several measures over time, to limit the influence of this element.
 Finally, it would also be relevant to consider the level of integration of sustainable development into management practices.
-Some concepts such as the symbolic and substantial integration of management systems could enrich the framework proposed in this study.
+Some concepts, such as the symbolic and substantial integration of management systems, could enrich the framework proposed in this study.
 Several studies have shown that companies tend to symbolically adopt management systems (Boiral, 2007; Christmann & Taylor, 2006).
-In this context, it will be important to try to assess the concrete impact of these practices and tools on the performance of SMEs.
+To this regard, it will be important to try to assess the concrete impact of these practices and tools on the performance of SMEs.

 References